dschnare/statejs/Readme.md

 Retrieves the name of the current state.
 If this method is called with a state name then the state machine will attempt to explicitly transition to the specified state.
 This is more of a convenience method for changing states manually instead of relying on events to trigger transitions.

+**StateMachine.callLater()**

+    callLater(fn)

+Calls a function at a later time in the future.
+This can be set to a function that is in sync with your game engine's update loop.
+By default it's set to `requestAnimationFrame` or `setTimeout`.

 **StateMachine#addState()**

 	addState(name)